 Contact a Los Angeles Crime and Immigration Lawyer Today

 The Department Of Homeland Security has been documented to actively monitor the social media accounts of people applying for various visas.
-Anyone offering legal immigration help Los Angeles will advise you not to post any personal information about your citizenship status on websites like Instagram, Facebook, and Twitter.
+Anyone offering legal immigration advice in Los Angeles will advise you not to post any personal information about your citizenship status on websites like Instagram, Facebook, and Twitter.
 This is because any of this information can be used against you during your visa or naturalization application process.